teamniteo/handbook/roles/people-ops.md

 %0D%0A
 Regards%0D%0A%0D%0A
 ">OpenVPN configuration</a> email.
-1. Once the welcome issue is completed and closed, create the [company reading-up checklist] and assign it.
+1. Once the welcome issue is completed and closed, create the [gearing-up checklist] and assign it.
 1. Finally, once the trialist is familiar with the company and the reading-up issue is closed, create a checklist issue for their role within the company and assign it.
     * [Support checklist]
     * [Developer checklist]